PhantomAppDevelopment/firebase-as3/auth/README.md

 Name | Description
 ---|---
 `localId`| A unique id assigned for the logged in user for your specific Firebase project.
 This is very useful when working with Firebase Database and Firebase Storage.
-`idToken`| An Auth token used to access protected data and files from Firebase Database and Firebase Storage.
-For more information you can read the Firebase Database and Firebase Storage guides.
+`idToken`| An Authentication token that is used to identify the current logged in user.
+The `idToken` is heavily used in all Firebase features.
 `displayName`| The logged in user full name (Google and Facebook) or their handler in Twitter.
 `photoUrl`| The logged in user avatar.
 `email`| The logged in user email address.